loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- Would you like more coaching?
-What aspect of your job do you like more help and coaching on?

-- If you were me, what changes would you make?

-- What is something I could do better?
-What feedback do you have for me?
+- What is the one thing that you need the most from me?

+- What would you like to see change about these discussions?
+How could we make them more useful for you?

+- As your manager, what would you like me to stop, start, or continue doing?

 ## Career development

-- What are your goals (for our group for you personally)

-- What areas of your job do you find difficult that getting better skills at would help?
+- To help identify and clarify the goal: What do you want to achieve?
+What will you do to achieve it?
+When will you do it?
+Who do you need to involve?
+When should you see results?

+- During this meeting you’ve mentioned that you’d like to pursue X. What steps can you take toward that before our next 1-on-1?

-- What would you like to learn about in the future?
+- What are the projects you would be interested in working on next?

 ## Conversation starters

-- Are you on track to meet the deadline?
+- Tell me about last week.

+- Hey, what’s going on?

 - Who do you really admire?
 Why?
 (People often admire those they want to become)

-- How is your family?

 ## Job satisfaction

-- Which areas would you like to spend more time on and why?
+- Which areas make you feel like your hands are tied or you are unable to reach your full potential?

+- In what ways does your current position allow you to use your skills and talents?

-- How do you think of your current workload and how are you coping with them?
+- What talents do you have that you feel we are fully utilizing?
+Which of your talents are we not fully leveraging?

-- How are you feeling about the project?

 ## Other

-- If you had millions of dollars, what would you do every day?
+- What did you do for fun in the past that you haven’t had as much time for lately?

 - How are things going for you outside of work?